Associate Professor Alex Sims

 - Asian Pacific Copyright Association (APCA) - Committee member

-- Member of University of Auckland's Cyber Security Foundry
+- University of Auckland's Cyber Security Foundry - Executive Committee member

 - Privacy Foundation - Committee member (https://privacyfoundation.nz/)